From the playground to the artist’s studio

 Children and young people are creative and want to make things.
 For this to happen, their creativity needs to be nurtured, ideally in the place where they spend most of their time – namely in school.

-The flying artist’s room – a mobile live-in studio – and the artist’s presence allow the arts to be encountered in everyday school life and provide inspiration for the school’s development as part of an integrated education.
+The flying artist’s room – a mobile live-in studio – and the artist’s presence allow the arts to be encountered in everyday school life and to provide inspiration for the school’s development as part of an integrated education.

 Overview